BMTechno/Database-II-Project-MySQL-PHP-AngularJS-Ionic/README.md

       * Type the password in Password and Re-type fields.
       * In the Global Privileges, click on the Check All link at the top of the screen to select all of the checkboxes for Data, Structure, and Administration sections

-6. In htdocs/server, change all PHP files server, user, password and database name corresponding to step 5.
+6. In htdocs/server, inside all PHP files change server, user, password and database name corresponding to step 5.

 #### Cordova + Android + Ionic/Angularjs